davidm-g/PONG-Game/README.md

 The view displays in the screen the data that is given to us from the model, and also sends the user inputs to the Controller.
   #### Controller
 The controller modifies the data from the Model based on the user inputs given by the View.
+### Strategy Pattern
+We needed to find a way to make the ElementViewer class have different behaviors, depending on the Element object to view.
+To sort this out, we are bound to implement the Strategy Pattern.

 ## Mockup
 ![Pong Game Mockup](Mockup.png)